JyotinderSingh/ctok/README.md

 ## Why on earth did I spend more than 3 months making this?

 Honestly, just because I never took a compilers course in uni it felt like I was missing out on some essential knowledge.
-Compilers and programming languages have always felt magical to me - and that went behind them has always seemed like a dark arcane art, only wielded by wizards.
+Compilers and programming languages have always felt magical to me - and what went behind them has always seemed like a dark arcane art, only wielded by wizards.
 In simple words, I wanted to see what was behind this curtain of magic- and turns out, it's just a few thousand lines of code.
 Nothing else.